FBen3/unit-pytest-game/README.md

 Assumptions:

- - all source code is located inside `application`
+ - All source code is located inside `application`
  - `Python 3.10` was used during development & testing
  - Testing framework:`Pytest`
- - program expects a user supplied path to an input file
+ - Program expects a user supplied path to an input file

 Quickstart: